unegma/unegma-legal/README.md

 We will not be held liable for any compromise of data in the event that a client's third party system, which we are contracted to work with, does not meet adequate security requirements.

-We can offer some security advice to clients (via a trusted third party provider), and we will strongly advise following up on this in the event that a client is working with highly sensitive data.
+We can offer some security advice to clients (via a trusted third party provider), and we will strongly advise following up on this in the case that a client is working with highly sensitive data.

 ## Brand Visibility and Reputation